Candy Crush Saga: Television show

 CBS produced a live-action Candy Crush game show in partnership with King that premiered on July 9, 2017.
 It was an hour-long competition among several two-person teams using interactive games that are based on Candy Crush.
 The show was produced by Lionsgate with executive producer Matt Kunitz, and with collaboration by Sebastian Knutsson, the creative developer of the first Candy Crush game.
 Mario Lopez hosted the show.

 Four teams play in each episode doing various challenges based on the Candy Crush game, with the winning team earning a guaranteed $100,000.

 In popular culture

 The game is featured in Psy's music video "Gentleman".
+Part of The Emoji Movie takes place within Candy Crush Saga.

-Part of The Emoji Movie takes place within Candy Crush Saga.Candy Crush Saga was used as a challenge theme for an episode of the sixth season of Project Runway All Stars.
+Candy Crush Saga was used as a challenge theme for an episode of the sixth season of Project Runway All Stars.
+In February 2025, make-up artist Pat McGrath launched a cosmetics line based on the game, called Pat McGrath Labs x Candy Crush Saga, which featured lipstick and nail polish in colors and packagings inspired by Candy Crush Saga.